-4. Conclusion
+Conclusion

 The level of psychological capital is at a very high level.
 Its indicator obtained the following levels: Very high for optimism , very high for self-efficacy and very high for resilience.
 This means that all measures described in psychological behaviors were positive among BTLED pre-service teachers.
 The level of career readiness is at a very high level.
 Its indicators obtained the following level: very high for Learning Environment, very high for Assessment and Reporting, very high for Community Linkages and Professional Engagement, very high for Curriculum and Planning, very high for Professional Growth and Professional Development, very high for Content Knowledge and Pedagogy and very high for Diversity of Learners .
 This means that all measures described in career readiness among BTLED pre-service teachers were positive.
 All indicators of psychological capital have a significant relationship to the career readiness of BTLED pre-service teachers.
 Also , it is concluded that all indicators of psychological capital significantly influenced the career readiness of BTLED pre- service teachers.
-Lastly, This study confirms that psychological capital significantly impacts career readiness among BTLED- preservice teachers.
+Lastly, this study confirms that psychological capital significantly impacts career readiness among BTLED- preservice teachers.
 This implies that when the pre-service teacher has higher psychological capitals such as optimism,self- efficacy and resilience, they are more ready for their career.

 Definitions, Acronyms, Abbreviations